oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.10 Inconsistent CVSS

-It must be tested that the given CVSS properties do not contradict the CVSS vector.
+It MUST be tested that the given CVSS properties do not contradict the CVSS vector.

 The relevant paths for this test are: